Skip to content

 • Maria Sew

-So, what exactly is the Singer Heavy Duty 6800C?
-Well, in my experience, it’s a computerized sewing machine designed to tackle a variety of fabrics, from lightweight cottons to heavier materials like denim and canvas.
+So what exactly is the Singer Heavy Duty 6800C?
+Well, it s a computerized sewing machine built to sew all kinds of fabric, everything from lightweight cottons and voiles to heavier denim or canvas.

-I’ve been using mine for a while now, and I’ve got some thoughts on the Singer 6800C sewing machine performance.
-It’s got a decent motor, a good selection of stitches, and some helpful features that make sewing a bit easier.
+I’ve been using my machine for some time now and I have some thoughts on the Singer 6800C sewing machine performance.
+The motor is strong, the stitches are good and it has some nice features that make sewing easier.

 Singer Heavy Duty 6800 — Key Features Explained